 Club Soda treats you like an adult, so it’s up to you to make friends, swap phone numbers, and find new drinking buddies if you like.
 But we also want Club Soda to be a safe place for everyone.
 In short, that means we will not tolerate behaviour that discriminates or is abusive or harassment.
 There is more about this in our terms and conditions.

-No one has to enter into a direct message conversation with you or friend you on Facebook unless they want to.
+Facebook gives you the option to send direct messages and friend requests to other Club Soda members.
+But they don’t have to accept these.
 If someone says no to either of these approaches don’t take it personally and accept that response as final.

 You do not have to tolerate any unwanted, harassing, worrying, upsetting, or repetitive approaches from someone in the group.
-If you feel you can, say so to the person sending you inappropriate messages, block them if you want to.
+If you feel you can, say so to the person sending you inappropriate messages.
 You are also always welcome to message any of the admins, or get in touch.
 Your message will be treated with full confidence, and we will take you seriously, and do what we can to help.

 We don’t do this very often, but if you break these rules we will let you know and ask that you change your approach.
 If you continue to break these rules then we may remove you from Club Soda.